-This vibrant and alternative space has been an imperial rail repair yard, a Soviet factory, and a Deutsche Bahn warehouse over its long life.
-Now, it’s home to art galleries, indie record companies, night clubs, beer gardens, a bouldering hall, and the largest indoor skate park in Berlin!
+This vibrant alternative complex was once an imperial rail yard, Soviet factory, and Deutsche Bahn warehouse.
+Today, it buzzes with art galleries, indie labels, nightclubs, beer gardens, a bouldering hall, and Berlin’s largest indoor skate park.

 This historic open-air art gallery centers around the longest surviving stretch of the Berlin Wall.
 Standing at just over 1.3 miles from end to end, each individual segment is coated in a colorful and often politically-themed mural that has been in place for over twenty years.